-This modest split-level fixer upper home is located in the Santa Barbara neighborhood of upper State Street.
-The simple structure lacked character.
+Spanish house transformations regularly take place in Santa Barbara.
+This modest split-level fixer upper tract home is located in an excellent neighborhood near upper State Street.
+But as you can see, the simple structure lacked character.

 BEFORE Photo: The fixer home had an asphalt roof, and an odd mix of stucco and wood siding.